-Data Analytics is one of the tools that should receive the most attention of companies that want to increase their competitiveness in the market.
-This technology makes it possible not only to optimize your decision-making process but also to map and implement projects and strategies more securely and efficiently.
+Data Analytics is one of the tools that should receive the most attention from the companies that want to increase their competitiveness in the market.
+This technology makes it possible to not only optimize your decision-making process but to also map out and implement projects and strategies more securely and efficiently.

 Are you interested in learning more about this innovation?
 Continue reading this article and find out what Data Analytics is and how it can benefit your company!

 Data Analytics is basically the process of analyzing all the data and information that makes up Big Data, to identify patterns and insights that can revolutionize the operations of a company.

 For example, with the tool, the marketing team can gain a deeper understanding about the reality and purchasing patterns of its potential customers.
 This allows them to create more efficient campaigns, improve their brand image and increase their number of sales.

 Given these characteristics, it is easy to realize the importance of data and information analysis in planning and executing Business Intelligence strategies.